 Offshoring isn’t just for big companies.
 It’s good for almost every company.
-So why aren’t more small and mid-size companies engaging offshore contact center?
+So why aren’t more small and mid-size companies engaging offshore contact centers?
 One reason is money.
 Many small and mid-size companies don’t think they can afford it.
 So they dismiss the idea out of hand.
 But savvy managers can find the money to achieve this success.
-It all comes down to planning and to using existing resources wisely.
+It all comes down to planning and using existing resources wisely.

 If you don’t think you can afford to outsource tech support or customer service, read below.

 The 8 steps discussed there can help you find the money even when things are tight.